zk4x/zyx/README.md

 ## Important

-Not all features are yet implemented and not all tests are written.
+Not all features are implemented and not all tests are written.
 Therefore this library can not be considered stable yet.
-With that said, we don't have plans to significantly change what has already been written.
+With that said, we don't have plans to significantly change APIs that have already been written.

 ## Notes

-- Performance depends on your choice of accelerator.
+- Performance depends on your choice of device.
-- We support rust primitives and [CPU Buffer](crate::accel::cpu::Buffer).
+- We support rust primitives, [CPU](crate::device::cpu::Device) and [GPU](crate::device::opencl::Device).
 We push EVERYTHING IS A TENSOR approach.
-- [CPU Buffer](crate::accel::cpu::Buffer) code is under 1000 lines, so implementing custom accelerators is pretty simple without the need to rewrite the whole library.
+- [CPU Buffer](crate::device::cpu::Buffer) code is under 1000 lines, so implementing custom devices is simple.
 - Only last [Tensor](crate::tensor::Tensor) in series of operations (tree root) stores references to gradients and data required for backpropagation, thus everything else is freed.
 You can clone [Tensors](crate::tensor::Tensor) to create multiple graphs, or use [register_hook](crate::tensor::Tensor::register_hook()) to access gradients as they pass through.
 - State is stored in the type system.
 Functions are only implemented for those types that guarantee correct execution.
 For example [backward](crate::tensor::Tensor::backward()) is not implemented for types that don't have gradients.
-Accelerators are exception.
-They may or may not produce runtime errors.
-[CPU Buffer](crate::accel::cpu::Buffer) panics if you perform operations on [Buffer](crate::accel::cpu::Buffer)s with invalid shapes.

 ## How to orient yourself in the library

 We would advice you to first look at module ops.
 There are defined all basic operations you can work with.
-These are implemented for accelerators.
-Then any accelerators which implement these operations have implemented operations in tensor::ops, these do automatic gradient calculations.
+Any device which implements these operations automatically implementes operations in tensor::ops, these do automatic gradient calculations.
-Tensors can then use optimizers to update their values using these calculated gradients.
+Tensors can use optimizers to update their values using calculated gradients.
-To initialize your accelerators, you can use methods in init.rs.
-These are automatically implemented for all accelerators that implement ops::FromSlice.
 Many other functors, such as losses and other higher level functions are in module nn.

 ## Future options

 - **no-std support** - it is not that hard, beacuse only things blocking us are heavy use of rayon in CPU Buffer and some use of random crate.
-- **GPU accelerators** - we would like to create opencl and possibly cuda implementations of buffer.
-GPU cache and VRAM is much harder than CPU, so we will see about the performance.
+- **CUDA device** - possible cuda implementations.

 > Any opinions, issue reports, feature requests as well as code contributions are very welcome.